 Iain grew up in Kent and, after brief spells in Exeter and the Black Country, ended up in Coventry about 20 years ago.
 He is a partner in a large Midlands law firm and helps people protect their ideas.
 He has two children and together they are avid Wasps Rugby fans.

 Jon was born in Suffolk moved to the Midlands for university and never went back!
 He is a finance manager for Jaguar Land Rover and is kept busy outside of work by his two boys.
 As well as being a self-described gadget geek, Jon is also something of a steam railway nut, enjoying spending weekends as a volunteer guard for the Talyllyn railway in southern Snowdonia.

-Hi my name is Tim Rosier and I live in the East Midlands with my wife and three young children and works as a Lecturer in Social & Community Studies at the University of Derby, teaching primarily on the Youth Work & Community Development programme.
-Formerly a Probation Officer, I currently head up Reflex, the prison ministry overseen by British Youth for Christworking with juvenile, young and young adult offenders serving a custodial sentence.
-Having seen and worked with some challenging and heart-breaking cases over the years, I am passionate about encouraging and developing strong father figures who are active, engaged and committed to their families and seeing holistic transformation take place in the lives of young people.
-I’ve been leading a Who Let The Dads Out? group at my local church since 2013 and serves as a WLTDO?
+Tim lives in Derbyshire with his wife and three young children and works as a Lecturer in Social & Community Studies at the University of Derby, teaching primarily on the Youth Work & Community Development programme.
+Formerly a Probation Officer, Tim went on to head up Reflex, the prison ministry overseen by British Youth for Christ.
+Having seen and worked with some challenging and heart-breaking cases over the years, Tim is passionate about encouraging and developing strong father figures who are active, engaged and committed to their families and seeing holistic transformation take place in the lives of young people.
+Tim has been leading a Who Let The Dads Out? group at his local church since 2013 and serves as a WLTDO?
 Regional Rep within the Derbyshire area.

 Andy Butt is a proud Essex boy.
 A lifelong and often long-suffering fan of Billericay Town FC, he enjoys a pint of warm beer, aka Real Ale, or a mug of tea, basically Andy loves anything that’s brewed.
 With a business background in IT, he says his all-time comic book superhero is Asterix the Gaul.
 To try and stay fit, you may find him riding a bike or skiing in the French Alps.